What is it, anyway? Do we really know what it is, or are we just guessing?

 How does this post help me know God better and pray more effectively?

 You now have a clearer picture of how to pray.
 You don’t need to whine and beg God out of desperation.
 No. Stand confidently before his throne of grace (Heb.
 4:16).
 Jesus intercedes for you, so that you can stand before God’s throne.
 Ask confidently.
-Stand in the gap between God and lost humanity, with all their problems and brokenness.
+Stand in the gap between God and lost humanity, with all their problems and brokenness and sin.
 Pray for their salvation.
 Pray the Lord of the harvest to seen missionaries—you—to the lost, the last, and the least.
 Prayer changes you, yes, but it also opens the door for God to work and change people’s lives and their and your circumstances.
 God will intervene on your behalf while you intercede for yourself and others.

 At that link, look for the NIV Study Bible, Mounce, and BDAG.